 6. Akylas - 'Ferto' (Greece) 🇬🇷

 The producers often have a sense of humour what it comes to assembling the running order.
-Most memorably, they put the middle-finger-themed entries of 2011 (that is 'I Don't Feel Hate' and 'Dark Side') back to back.
-This year, you can see the same with the one-two punch of Albania and Greece, both sunglass-wearing male singers from the Balkans who remove their eyewear when singing to their mothers.
+Most memorably, they put the middle-finger-themed entries of 2011 (i.e. 'I Don't Feel Hate' and 'Dark Side') back to back.
+This year, you can see a similar instance with the one-two punch of Albania and Greece, both sunglass-wearing male singers from the Balkans who remove their eyewear when singing to their mothers.

-Greece was one of the big fan favourites going into this competition, and they do have a crazy catchy song to earn it.
+Greece was one of the big fan favourites going into this competition and they do have a crazy catchy song to earn it with.
 It is unfortunate then that they felt the need to overstage the performance, with the Denmark 2023-esque rotating house prop at times feeling like an obstacle course for Akylas to dash through.
-This is one of those instances where the national final staging remains superior and should have been used as the basis for the Eurovision performance as well.
+This is one of those instances where the less-is-more national final staging remains superior and should have been used as the basis for the Eurovision performance as well.

 7. Leléka - 'Ridnym' (Ukraine) 🇺🇦